heartanalytics/heartanalytics.github.io/docs/workshop.markdown

 - Iva Rashkova, Assistant Professor, Washington University in St Louis: "Budget Allocations for Public Health Procurement"
 - Demonstration of the behavioral APP - KK: "Effect of financing on drug availability in developing countries."
 - Bhupinder Singh Juneja: "Role of ICU capacity, Vaccination and Last Mile Delivery of Vaccines in Reducing Mortality."
+- Bhupinder Juneja, Senior Lecturer, Carlson School of Management, University of Minnesota: "Enabling the last-mile administration of vaccines, equitably: a county-level analysis."

 #### 3.30 PM - 3.45 PM:	Break